20 March 2014

 More repressive laws to come?

 The "legal" mechanisms used to justify official violations of freedom of religion or belief may be added to.
-A new Criminal Implementation Code (which includes a draft provision banning prisoners from having any religious literature of their own), a new Criminal Code, a new Code of Administrative Offences and a new Criminal Procedure Code are all now [March 2014] in preparation.
+A new Criminal Implementation Code (which includes a draft provision banning prisoners from having any uncensored religious literature), a new Criminal Code, a new Code of Administrative Offences and a new Criminal Procedure Code are all now [March 2014] in preparation.
 They are currently planned to be adopted in 2014 and take effect from January 2015.

 [All three new Codes were signed into law in July 2014, to take effect from 1 January 2015.
 For changes to the Criminal Code see F18News 9 July 2014 http://www.forum18.org/Archive.php?article_id=1976, and for changes to the Administrative and Criminal Procedure Codes see F18News 21 July 2014 http://www.forum18.org/Archive.php?article_id=1979.]